-Geography of Ancient China
+The Geography of Ancient China

-Chinese mythology tells of how the first Emperor Yu the Great organized large-scale projects in irrigation and dike-building.
+Chinese mythology tells of how the first emperor Yu the Great organized large-scale projects in irrigation and dike-building.
 This irrigation helped to distribute flood waters through canals and bring water to more farms.

-For centuries, the Chinese were in relative isolation from the rest of the world for centuries.
-In fact, because they believed they were in the middle of the world, surrounded by natural barriers on all sides, the Chinese thought of themselves as "Zhong Guo" — the Middle Kingdom.
+For centuries, the Chinese were in relative isolation from the rest of the world.
+In fact, because the Chinese believed they were in the middle of the world surrounded by natural barriers on all sides, the Chinese thought of themselves as "Zhong Guo" — the Middle Kingdom.